-Ideally you want to avoid the stuff that makes you want to vomit, but that will show the other person that you’ve put some thought into the time you spend together.
+Ideally, you want to avoid the stuff that induces total cringe, but that will show the other person that you’ve put some thought into the time you spend together.

-Don’t worry, I’ve got you covered with these date-worthy romantic ideas for London.
+Don’t worry, we’ve got you covered with these date-worthy romantic ideas for London.

 Romantic Things to do in London During the Day

 Go for a Picnic in St James’s Park

 Let’s set the scene.
 The sun is shining, you have a picnic of tasty delectable treats (perhaps with a bottle of bubbly), a nice comfortable blanket and gorgeous views out over the water on one side and Buckingham Palace on the other.

 St James’s Park is the prettiest of all the London parks and the perfect spot for a romantic picnic.
 If you really want to push the boat out for your picnic shopping, we should also mention that Fortnum & Mason is just around the corner…

 Soak Up the Views from Greenwich Park

 Another of London’s Royal Parks, Greenwich Park has a lot going for it when it comes to romantic things to do in London.
 First up, it’s a bit further out, so it’s always easier to find a nice private spot for a cosy tete a tete.

 Secondly, and more importantly, it boasts gorgeous views out over Canary Wharf and Central London.